johanley/covid-19-canada/README.md

 Currently, there are no stats for *Recovered* and *Tests* on the federal government site, but they are the only Canadian jurisdiction to provide a [time-series download](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).

+# Some criticisms of the reported data

+Taken as a whole across the 14 jurisdictions, I think the following are fair criticisms:

+*No time series*: none of the provinces and territories publish a time series of the data.
+In every case, it's current-day only.
+If there was ever a time in which a time-series is needed, it's during a rapidly escalating epidemic!

+*Inconsistent across jurisdictions*.
+The various jurisdictions are inconsistent, in that they report different data.
+If they report the same data, they sometimes give it a slightly different name.

+*Inconsistent across time*.
+Some jurisdictions have changed their reporting over time.

+*Not always 100% clear*:

+* NB reports *Tests conducted*.
+Does that including pending tests?
+* when ON says *Total tested*, is that a count of people or tests?
+* the phrases *persons under investigation* and *presumptive positive* are terms that are understood immediately only by experts in the field

+*No data nicely formatted as csv or JSON*: see the above.
+This is format that programmers look for when they want to rapidly access and share data.

+The effective collection and distribution of such data is **a job that belongs to the government.**
+Citizens should not rely on anyone else for this critical data.

 # Up the food chain
 The data "food chain" always starts with various government sources.
 In the case of Canada, it starts with provinces and territories.